Getting Background Information Before Adopting a Child

 It provides an opportunity for your child to develop an accurate sense of their own history.
 Without accurate information, adopted children may develop unrealistic fantasies about their history or may blame themselves for the separation from their birth families.
-They may feel disconnected from their past or like a piece of themselves is missing and incomplete, particularly if their ethnicity or cultural background is different from that of their adoptive family's.
+They may feel disconnected from their past or like a piece of themselves is missing and incomplete.
+This can be particularly true if their ethnicity or cultural background is different from that of their adoptive family.
 As they grow older, they'll want information critical to their own childbearing decisions.

 It provides an opportunity for early diagnosis, treatment, and intervention for developmental problems and conditions.
 Getting background information before you adopt may help you diagnose and treat any serious or otherwise undiscovered medical conditions more quickly.
-Knowing whether a child has been tested for a specific disease or condition, and the results of such tests, avoids duplicative testing.
+Knowing whether a child has been tested for a specific disease or condition and the results of such tests help avoid duplicative testing.

 Waiting Children: How to Find Background Information Before Adopting

 The type of adoption you're seeking ultimately will determine how you go about getting background information about a particular child.
 If it's an independent adoption, for instance, you're largely on your own; however, you'll also be able to interact with the birth parents more directly.